 I complete a free, 15 minute consultation with anyone who is interested in working together.
-Submit your information on my scheduling page so we can discuss what you're looking for and how I can help!
+Choose a date/ time that works well for you, so we can discuss what you're looking for and how I can help!

 I know it is not easy to set aside time to focus on you and want you to know that I am fully dedicated to helping you achieve the healing and balance you deserve!
 While therapy does require commitment, time, and money- it is an investment in yourself + in positive change.
 My approach is not one-size-fits-all, it is tailored to each client with consideration of their specific strengths, experiences, and goals for personal development.

 I often meet with clients on a weekly basis and then transition to bi-weekly or monthly when they feel ready.
 This is something we will collaboratively discuss and work towards.
 All sessions are held on a secure video platform, which you can read more about here.

 *Please note that if you receive Medicaid I cannot provide services to you as you are required to work with an in-network provider.

 Good Faith Estimate